 You can look up your roommates at any time by logging on to Campus Housing Sign Up.

-Residence hall students use their NIU OneCard to enter the dining areas and may eat in any of the residential dining service outlets on campus.
+Residence hall students use their NIU OneCard to enter the dining areas and may eat in any of the residential dining locations on campus.
 Meals are served cafeteria style on an All You Care To Eat basis in New Hall, Neptune Hall, Gilbert Hall and Stevenson Hall.
 In Gilbert's East Side Café, Neptune's Trident, and Stevenson's Dog Pound Deli, food items are served on an à la carte basis and are purchased with Dining Dollars, Flex Dollars, Huskie Bucks, and most major credit or debit cards.

 For more information, see Menus and Venues and Meal Plans.